baitsart/voice-commands/README.md

 You can modify the commands down below for a better usage, on the file: speech_commands.sh

 The function of this program starts running play_stop.sh script, which will start recording your voice, and if after five seconds, or run it again, start voice recognition, for now, make one of all commands available.
-Orders can be just a simple context: << order >> , or double context: << order >> << cited-text >>
-Available commands are 87
+Also can repeat the last command with RETRY function Orders can be just a simple context: << order >> , or double context: << order >> << cited-text >> Available commands are 87